wfailla/un-orchestrator/orchestrator/README_RUN.md

 	$ cd [xdpd]/build/src/xdpd
 	$ sudo ./xdpd

-xDPd comes with a command line tool called xcli, that can be used to check the  flows installed in the lsis, which are the lsis deployed, see statistics on flows matched, and so on.
+xDPd comes with a command line tool called `xcli`, that can be used to check the  flows installed in the lsis, which are the lsis deployed, see statistics on flows matched, and so on.
 The xcli can be run by just typing: